|London's Evening Standard|

 I read a few other reports including one on the Fietsberaad website which highlighted some facts not reported widely which I had missed.
 The plans include a near doubling of the London shared bike scheme to 11000 bikes and there are to be 80000 cycle-parking spaces built.
 It also suggested that only a third of the headline total of £913M promised has actually been sourced.
 Schrödinger's Cat pointed out that the figures were in the original document on London's own website, but had been overlooked by most people.

 So let's look at this in more detail.
 The bike hire scheme cost London £140 million pounds and operating costs work out as approximately £2500 per bike per year.
 Hopefully the expansion won't result in quite the same capital cost again, but clearly we need to expect it to take a good chunk out of the money already allocated and if operating costs increase in line with the number of bikes, that's £27M per year that London will be paying for a service used for 0.2% of journeys.
 Will it be good value for money ?
 As I pointed out three years ago, a lack of bikes was never the problem in London, it was just that people were scared to cycle.
+The bike share scheme could easily consume a third of the total funding that has been announced.

 |A photo of just the indoor parking|